cjaeckel/cjaeckel.github.io/_docs/uMINER-FAQ-en.md

 | {::nomarkdown}<ul><li>Real-time multitasking core</li><li>network stack: WiFi, TCP-IP, HTTP, Stratum</li><li>Web server for configuration via WiFi access point</li><li>Graphics library for the display</li><li>Crypto library for the mining functions</li></ul>{:/nomarkdown} | The whole thing (including my part) can be found on the Internet as open source software 👁‍🗨 <br/>Well, there really is a lot more than dancing influencers and cat videos… |
 |![][image1] | [![gitHub][image2] https://github.com/cjaeckel/uMiner](https://github.com/cjaeckel/uMiner) |

-## B. What exactly is in the screens?
+## B. What exactly is shown on the screens?

 ### SCREEN \#1